Skip advert

 Will Polestar rip up its illogical naming?

 Lohscheller confirms that the compact SUV will be the smallest Polestar: he has no intention of launching a supermini-sized car below it.
-But Polestar also has wriggle room to call it the 1, given that the 7 being launched ahead of the 6 will throw Polestar’s consecutive numbering convention (like Apple iPhones) into doubt.
+Even though it will be launched ahead of the 6, scuppering Polestar’s consecutive numbering convention (like Apple iPhones), don't expect any immediate changes to the system.

-“It doesn't make sense to call the Polestar 7 the 7 when the Polestar 6 will come at a later stage,” Lohscholler teased.
-But that could also mean the baby SUV is just called the Polestar 6.
+“It does make sense to call the Polestar 7 the 7 even though the Polestar 6 will come at a later stage,” said Lohscheller.

 Unpicking the disparate numerical order – not arranged by size as per the BMW 1 to 7-series – will be tricky given that cars are replaced at different frequencies and two cars could never share the same showroom badge.